 When the programs were submitted for approval in the fall of 2017, the 1617 curriculum guides were included.
 During that academic year and many years prior to that year, two endorsements were available to students.
-When the endorsements became no longer available, they were removed from the curriculum guides.
+Since then, when the endorsements were no longer available, they were removed from the curriculum guides.
 Please see the 2018-19 edition of the curriculum guides.